kcarriedo/zoom-service/README.md

 # Installation

 ## Basics
-**Download the (`ZoomService.swift`) file and add it into your app manually.** ZoomService currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it is able to be referenced from anywhere in your app
+**Download the `ZoomService.swift` file and add it into your app manually.** ZoomService currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it is able to be referenced from anywhere in your app.

 ## Sample App
 There is a sample app with ZoomService integrated available on [GitHub](github.com/george-lim).
 Feel free to download the app and explore the usage of ZoomService.